Nigel Farage: 2016 referendum

-Farage was a key figurehead in the Brexit campaign of 2016, which, with 52 per cent of the vote, won.
+Farage was a key figurehead in the Brexit campaign of 2016, which succeeded with 52 per cent of the vote.
 Jean-Claude Juncker promptly told all UKIP members to leave the Parliament.
 During the campaign, Farage had made the suggestion of a future second referendum should the Brexit campaign be unsuccessful, but the result be closer than 52–48.
-Farage accused US President Barack Obama of a "monstrous interference" in the Brexit referendum debate, saying "You wouldn't expect the British Prime Minister to intervene in your presidential election; you wouldn't expect the Prime Minister to endorse one candidate or another."

 Farage initially supported Vote Leave (led by Dominic Cummings and Matthew Elliott, supported by Boris Johnson and Michael Gove) and Leave.EU (led by Arron Banks) in their campaigns to leave the EU, saying that they reached "different audiences"; however, he later grew irritated at Vote Leave's marginalisation of the UKIP-backed Grassroots Out movement, and their lack of explicit focus on immigration as an issue.
 He blamed this on the senior "apparatchiks" within the party (i.e. Cummings and Elliott) who purposefully marginalised Farage during the campaign, believing his attitudes on immigration deterred swing voters.
 The Daily Telegraph quoted Farage as saying that: "[Cummings] has never liked me.
 He can't stand the ERG.
 I can't see him coming to any accommodation with anyone.
 He has huge personal enmity with the true believers in Brexit".

 Farage has argued strongly in favour of a British Independence Day being observed within the United Kingdom, on 23 June each year.
-On 24 June 2016, in a televised speech on the morning of the Brexit result, he stated, "let 23 June go down in our history as our Independence Day", and later said that it "must now be made a national holiday."
+On 24 June 2016, in a televised speech on the morning of the Brexit result, he stated, "let 23 June go down in our history as our Independence Day".